Phenomenological studies of exclusive heavy-quarkonium electroproduction at NLO: Introduction

 The exclusive $J/\psi$ electroproduction, $\gamma^* p \rightarrow J/\psi p$, has been measured through di-lepton decays at HERA in $ep$ collisions within a wide range of photon virtualities $Q^2$, up to $100~ \text{GeV}^2$~\cite{H1:1996gwv, ZEUS:2004yeh, H1:2005dtp}.
 The corresponding photoproduction process, with $\langle Q^2 \rangle \approx 0$, has also been measured~\cite{H1:1996kyo, H1:2000kis, ZEUS:2004yeh, H1:2005dtp, H1:2013okq}, or extracted from ultraperipheral collision data at the LHC~\cite{LHCb:2014acg, ALICE:2014eof, ALICE:2018oyo, LHCb:2018rcm, ALICE:2023mfc}.
 There are, however, no data so far from experiment for exclusive $\Upsilon$ electroproduction, $\gamma^* p \rightarrow \Upsilon p$, beyond the photoproduction limit~\cite{ZEUS:1998cdr, H1:2000kis, ZEUS:2009asc,LHCb:2015wlx, CMS:2018bbk}.
 Moving forward, the upcoming Electron-Ion Collider~(EIC) will provide a lever arm in the virtuality $Q^2$, enabling measurements of $\Upsilon$ electroproduction with off-shell kinematics for the first time.
 This will include higher virtualities, although the coverage in $Q^2 + M_{V}^2$ and anticipated event-count rates will be lower than for $J/\psi$ due to the heavier mass $M_V$ of $\Upsilon$~\cite{AbdulKhalek:2021gbh}.

 In a previous work~\cite{Flett:2021ghh}, we derived the coefficient functions for exclusive heavy vector-meson electroproduction at next-to-leading order~(NLO) within the framework of collinear factorisation~(CF), with the transition of the open heavy quark-antiquark pair to a bound heavy vector meson made within Non-Relativistic QCD~(NRQCD)~\cite{Hoodbhoy:1996zg}.
 In this work, we build upon these results to perform detailed phenomenological analyses, confronting NLO CF + NRQCD predictions with the experimental data.
-Sec.~\ref{overview} gives an overview of our computation and explains our set up within CF. Using these results, Sec.~\ref{results} then compares our results for the total-integrated cross section for $\gamma^* p \rightarrow J/\psi p$ to experimental data from HERA, and discusses the experimental feasibility of similar measurements at the EIC for both $J/\psi$ and $\Upsilon$ production.
+Sec.~\ref{overview} gives an overview of our computation and explains our set up within CF. Using these results, Sec.~\ref{results} then compares our predictions for various experimentally measured observables in $\gamma^* p \rightarrow J/\psi p$ to data from HERA, and discusses the experimental feasibility of similar measurements at the EIC for both $J/\psi$ and $\Upsilon$ production.
 We also identify the need for resummation of a particular class of logarithmically-enhanced terms and assess their present phenomenological relevance through comparison with data at the highest virtualities for $J/\psi$ electroproduction.
 Finally, Sec.~\ref{conc} gathers our conclusions.